 Offering 0pen and Honest Professional Advice

 Music is something most people apply at a basic level through singing and listening to it.
 The vast majority of the population never become musically literate.
-Developing musical literacy in common with language literacy provide learners with a greater understanding, feeling for the sounds of music and language, the detail of music and language forms.
+Developing musical literacy in common with language literacy provides learners with a greater understanding, feeling for the sounds of music and language, the detail of music and language forms.

 Whether music has comprehensible meaning is open to philisophical debate.
 It now known that music is processed through the phonoligcal loop of working memory.
 Sloboda (1995) contended that there are many similarities between music and language development.